 Provisions Relied Upon

-In this last section, the Crown will state the reasons it intends to put forward in court to support its position.
-It is common for the Crown to rely on many arguments in support of a single position.
+In this last section, the Crown will state the reasons that support its position.
+It is common for the Crown to rely on many (alternative) arguments in support of a single position.

 For example, if the Crown’s position is that the amounts claimed by the taxpayer as business expenses are not deductible, the Crown could argue that “the expenses claimed by the appellant are not deductible because the appellant did not carry on a business.
 Alternatively, if the appellant carried on a business, the expenses are not deductible because they were not made or incurred for the purpose of gaining or producing income from his business.”